AtsushiSakai/PythonRobotics/docs/modules/10_inverted_pendulum/inverted_pendulum_main.rst

 ------------------

-An inverted pendulum on a cart consists of a mass :math:`m` at the top of a pole of length :math:`l` pivoted on a horizontally moving base as shown in the adjacent.
+An inverted pendulum on a cart consists of a mass :math:`m` at the top of a pole of length :math:`l` pivoted on a horizontally moving base as shown in the adjacent figure.

 The objective of the control system is to balance the inverted pendulum by applying a force to the cart that the pendulum is attached to.